Kindergarten Family Life Education (FLE)

 Descriptive Statement: Elements of good touches by others will be defined by the following: touching that can be done in front of anyone, touching that is not a secret, touching that makes the child feel good, touching that is done to keep the child clean or provide medical care, and touching that is an appropriate expression of affection by a family member.
 Bad touches will be defined by the following: touching of private areas/parts of the body (areas covered by bathing suit or underwear), touching to be kept secret, and touching that makes a child feel bad or uncomfortable.

-K.4 Students will demonstrate how to say “no” to inappropriate behaviors from family members, neighbors, strangers, and others.
+K.4 Students will define personal space and demonstrate how to say “no” to behaviors from people both inside and outside the family that make the student feel uncomfortable or unsafe.

 Kindergarten Emotional and Social Health Media